Matt Wallner Preview, Player Props: Twins vs. Rockies

 Matt Wallner At The Plate

-- Wallner has driven home a run in 19 games this season (27.1%), including more than one RBI in 17.1% of his games and producing three or more of his team's runs on six occasions..
+- Wallner has had at least one RBI in 28.2% of his games this season (20 of 71), with two or more RBI 13 times (18.3%).
+He has also accounted for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.